Analysis of observables in FLRW spacetime: Analysis of observables

 Specifically, $M$ is the sum of baryonic $M_{\rm bar}$, dark matter $M_{\rm dm}$ and dark energy $M_{\rm de}$ contributions: $M=M_{\rm bar}+M_{\rm dm}+M_{\rm de}$.
 We have the percentage fractions

 We apply the arguments put forward in ref. \cite{ESFERICO} and consider the operator

 as a measure of the gravitational Boltzmann entropy of the Universe.
 More precisely: with the cosmological fluid of the entire Universe described by a quantum wavefunction $\Psi$ in a curved FLRW background, the expectation value $\langle\Psi\vert {\cal S}\vert\Psi\rangle$ is the Boltzmann entropy of the matter fields in such a spacetime.
-In the basis (\ref{50}) of spherically symmetric states one finds
+In the basis (\ref{50}) of spherically symmetric states one finds\footnote{A quick guide to the computation: the factor $\sin^2\chi$ coming from $\sqrt{g}$ cancels the $\sin^{-2}\chi$ behaviour coming from $\vert Y^k\vert^2$, leaving a regular integrand.}

 Although the above integral can be evaluated explicitly, again it is enough to set $k'=k$ in order to estimate the orders of magnitude involved.
 When $k>0$ we arrive at